Advanced Computer Architecture Big Picture Summary 6

 Even if designers restrain architectural overheads, such as those discussed above, there is still a legitimate increase in overhead traffic due to computation-related communication among processors, some of which may be due to poor parallelization, but most stem from workload characteristics.
 For example, some workloads may cause unusually high cache traffic, which, in turn, raises the parasitic part needed to maintain coherence.
 The workload communication overhead traffic also rises with the number of processors.
 It may reach a point where it could diminish multiprocessing returns or even reverse gains from parallelism in some cases.
 This overhead varies depending on workload type.
 Different architectures work better for some workloads than others.
 Optimizing a multiprocessor for some workload types may not work for all workloads of interest.

 Communication overhead, therefore, always remains a concern.
 It is one of the main challenges for scalable multiprocessing.
+A good part of the concern is finding better tradeoffs between computation and communication.
 To close, note the following.
-We expect interprocessor communication to rise in a parallel workload with processor count.
+We fully expect interprocessor communication to rise in a parallel workload with processor count.
 That would not be a problem as long as it scales up without diminishing the linear scaling of performance.
 It is the rate at which it increases that causes concern.
-There are also other challenges to scalability, such as balancing loads among processors.
+Also, there are other challenges to scalability, such as balancing loads among processors.
 They pose comparable difficulties.
 We focused on cache coherence to illustrate the main points.

 A Multiprocessor of a Different Kind